Luz Casal

 María Luz Casal Paz, 1st Marchioness of Luz y Paz (/es/; born 11 November 1958), is a Spanish pop and rock singer.
 Born in Boimorto, Galicia, she grew up in the Asturian city of Avilés where she first took singing, piano and ballet classes, and moved to Madrid to pursue a career as a musician.

 She became famous in the early 1980s, and remained an important figure in Spanish pop music all through said decade and beyond, with her sound gradually maturing towards soft adult pop.
 She recorded a cover version of Étienne Daho's French language song "Duel au Soleil" in Spanish called "Un nuevo día brillará", which became a hit song.
 Since the beginning of her career, she has sold over five million albums.

 In 1992, she enjoyed great success with her appearance in the soundtrack of Pedro Almodóvar's acclaimed film High Heels singing Agustín Lara's theme "Piensa en mí".

 In January 2007, Casal was diagnosed with breast cancer and underwent an operation at the Ruber Clinic in Madrid; seven months later, she revealed to the Spanish media that she had overcome her disease.
 More recently in May 2010, she announced that she had been diagnosed with cancer in her other breast and had to cancel her current tour to be operated on.

-Her middle name, Luz, means "light" in Spanish.
+Her middle name, Luz, means "light" in Spanish, her title as marchioness of Luz y Paz means "Light and Peace".